Yarn Specifications and Gauges

 I have a range of wooden knitting needles available in single sets or used in the kits on this site, as I believe these give a better finish with natural fibres.
 However if you are used to steel needles and prefer them, there is no reason why you should not use them - after checking the tension.

 I try to give a recommended tension for each yarn and suggest that you do complete a swatch before embarking on a project.
-However this can be subjective as everyone knits in a slightly different way and so this is for your extra guidance.
-Click here to go straight to our yarn page.
+However this can be subjective as everyone knits in a slightly different way and so this is for your extra guidance and will never be an exact science.

 Yarn type | Approximate yardage per 50g | Suggested needle size | Tension ( assuming stocking stitch on a 10cm/4"sguare | Approximate WPI |